-Some of the problems that internal medicine veterinarians diagnose and manage include:
+Some of the problems that our internal medicine veterinarians diagnose and manage include:

 - Breathing problems, including lung disease and nasal disease

 - Brain and other neurological problems including seizures, meningitis and weakness

 - Blood disorders including anaemia, immune mediated disease and bleeding problems

 - Endocrine disease such as Diabetes, Thyroid Disease and Cushing's disease